digikraaft/docs.scoolyn.com/docs/Agents.md

 - To become an agent, visit [Scoolyn Agent](https://scoolyn.com/agents)
 - Fill the Form
-- A feedback will be sent to you
+- A confirmation Email will be sent to you from where you will be directed to join a telegram group
-- An account will be set up for you where you will be able to log in an onboard schools.
+- An account will be set up for you where you will be able to log in to your dashboard and onboard schools.

 **Responsibilities as an Agent**